 Whether the sun is shining and the water is calm, or the water currents are choppy and the wind bites at the ears of the team members, one group is always paddling in the early hours of the morning in League City’s own Mud Lake.
 Pink Phuree, pronounced “Fury”, is the first all-female Breast Cancer survivor dragon boating team of Houston, founded by the late Frances Arzu in 2007 as a nonprofit organization.

 According to the International Dragon Boat Federation, dragon boat racing is a Chinese paddling sport that began around 2000 years ago as means to honor the story of Qu Yuan, a local hero often seen fighting against the corrupt government of the kingdom of Chu.
 Since the 1970s, the Hong Kong Tourist Association saw the sport as a method to promote their country, as well as an opportunity to begin a “ ‘Modern Era’ of Dragon Boat as a sport,” with world-wide national and international competitions and events every year.
-Pink Phuree follows the tradition of dragon boating bringing people together, and exists not just as not just a hobby, but additionally as an outlet to lift up the community.
+Pink Phuree follows the tradition of dragon boating bringing people together, and exists as not just a hobby, but additionally as an outlet to lift up the community.
 It was founded to support Breast Cancer survivors in both their physical and emotional recovery from their diagnosis.

 “The whole purpose of our team is to help survivors reach a step in the middle of their journey,” Gaile Stiteler, Pink Phuree’s team captain and treasurer, said.
 “Dragon boating helps you strengthen the upper body and recovery from surgery.
 It is also a very good mental improvement, because after a cancer diagnosis, so often [patients] become very depressed.”